-A couple, just to start.
-First on the margins, the better than expected margins in the quarter, I wonder if you can add a little more detail on the utilization of the value-added services, as well as the expansion with some of the key client accounts?
+Okay.
+Thanks.
+And thanks for taking my questions.
+Couple just to start.
+First on the margins - the better-than- expected margins in the quarter.
+I wonder, if you can add a little more detail on the utilization of the value-added services as well as the expansion with some of the key client accounts?
 What facilitated those initiatives?
-Is that something that we'll see carry through potentially over the balance of the year?
-I ask that, in part, given the margin guidance for the third fiscal quarter.
+Is that something that we'll see carry-through potentially over the balance of the y ear?
+I've asked that in part given the margin guidance for the third fiscal quarter.

-And then secondly, related to the energy segment of business, I'm curious if you're seeing more or less green shoots from that segment as there appears to be potentially at least more opportunity, more supply on the liquidation side from the oil and gas sector.
-If you have additional comments, then that would be helpful.
+And then secondly, related to the energy segment of the business, I'm curious if you're seeing more or less green shoots from that segment as there appears to be potentially at least more opportunity, more supply on the liquidation side from the oil and gas sector?
+If you have additional comments on that would be helpful.
 Thank you.